lab176344/Traffic_Sceanrios-VoteBasedEVT/README.md

 ## Vote-Based-EVT

-The official code for the repo: Open-set Recognition for the Detection of Unknown Traffic Scenarios Based on the Combination of Convolutional Neural Networks and Random Forests
+The official code for the repo: Open-set Recognition for the Detection of Unknown Traffic Scenarios Based on the Combination of Convolutional Neural Networks and Random Forests from Intelligent Vehicles 2021

 ## Dependencies
 - Python (>=3.6)